assaabloy-ppi/salt-channel-js/readme.md

     }

     function onMessage(message) {
-        // message is a Uint8Array that was sent
+        // message is an ArrayBuffer that was sent
         // from the server
     }